fazal-nazir-2000/personality-test/README.md

 ### How to run

   1. Run the follwing commands to run the app
-    * "npm install" to install all the front-end dependencies
+    * Install all the front-end dependencies `npm install`
-    * `npm run backend-build` to install the dependencies of backend server
+    * Install the dependencies of backend server `npm run backend-build`
-    * `npm run backend-start` to start the backend server
+    * Start the backend server `npm run backend-start`
-    * `npm start ` to start the front end
+    * Start the front end `npm start `
   2. Run the follwing commands to run the test cases
     * npm run test